 The whole book is incredible but the most valuable spiritual discipline chapters are chapter 14 and chapter 15.

 - Chapter 14 is on prayer and all of the work (disciplines) that go into living a life of prayer.

 - Chapter 15 is about singing Psalms.
 Worship yes, but how and why this singing and chanting the Psalms discipline will transform your mind and body.

 Dallas Willard says Chapter 15 is the best writing on spiritual disciplines ever!

 He teaches from this book in this video starting at about minute 25, it is a deep and profound talking out about this classic.

-There are many versions of this 250-year-old book, this one on Amazon is the one I purchased.
+There are many versions of this 250-year-old book, I have enjoyed this one on Amazon.

 6. The Divine Conspiracy – Dallas Willard